ErwinJanssen/modern-python.cookiecutter/README.md

-# Cookiecutter: Modern Python package
+# Cookiecutter: Modern Python project

-This Cookiecutter provides a template for modern Python packages.
+This Cookiecutter provides a template for modern Python projects.
 It provides best practices, and uses modern versions of tooling, which allows a better packaging experience.